 - Provide minimum requirements or preferences

-4. No one is accepting your job offers.
+4. No candidate is accepting your job offers.

 Worse than sorting through CVs is bringing in candidates for interviews and having them turn down job offers.
-So, what do you need to analyse when candidates aren’t saying yes to you?
+So, what do you need to analyse when candidates aren't saying yes to your job offer?
 Ask yourself the following:

 - What is our competition doing?

 - Do we have a defined employer brand?